tcgaryau/1800_BBY29/README.md

-## My Web Application (Title)
+## Our Web Application Hobby Buddies

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
-* Hello, I'm Felix.
-* Hi my name is Gary.
-I'm excited about this project because I get to learn how to colloborate using git.
-* Hello my name is Dongwan(Jake).
-I am excited to work with y'all let''s make the best web application.
+This browser based web application helps people reconnect after CoVID by facilitating group activities based on common interests and hobbies.
+They can create or join other user-created activities.

+* Authors (Group BBY29):
+* Felix Ng
+* Gary Au
+* Dongwan Kang (Jake)

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...
+* Firebase, Firestore

 ## Content
 Content of the project folder: